 The kitchen extract system presents particular hazards due to the potential for the accumulation of grease.
 Accumulated grease within an extract system forms a hidden combustion load.
 Under certain circumstances flame or very high temperature within the duct can ignite the grease causing fire to spread rapidly through the duct.
-Flame and heat within the duct can ignite surrounding materials at various points along the ductwork path and transfer fire in ways that are difficult to predict and control by designers, installers and ultimately fire fighters.

 The Health & Safety Executive and industry and insurance guidance and regulations stipulate that kitchen extract systems should be kept clean to minimise fire and other risks.
 Your insurers and the environmental health officer will expect you to risk assess and undertake routine and regular inspections and cleaning.

 Review of Fire Safety Arrangements – Article 11 of The Regulatory Reform (Fire Safety) Order (RRFSO) (England and Wales) , the Fire (Scotland) Act 2005 and Fire Safety (Scotland) Regulations 2006, and the Fire and Rescue Services (Northern Ireland) Order 2006 and Fire Safety Regulations (Northern Ireland) 2010 require monitoring and review of fire safety arrangements, the management teams of client and contractor shall therefore conduct regular review meetings to ensure that the cleaning frequencies are sufficient to adequately control the grease levels in line with this specification and to adjust frequencies as and when required, thus maintaining suitable fire safety.